Alexandre Safiannikoff

-Alexandre Safiannikoff (1903—1988) was a Belgian geologist of Russian descent.
+Alexandre Safiannikoff (1903—1988) was a Belgian geologist, born in Russia, who spent most of his career in West Africa.

 Early life and military career

 Safiannikoff was a descendant of a family involved in the Imperial Russian Army.
 He was born in Dalian, Russian Empire, and joined the army of admiral Alexander Kolchak in Omsk, where he fought against the revolutionary troops.
 In 1920, he was incorporated into the Naval Academy in Vladivostok.
 In 1922, he became an officer, and moved to France, where he obtained degrees in sciences at the University of Paris in 1926, and geological engineering at the University of Nancy in 1927.